zabuelhaj/Hobby_Projects/README.md

 # Hobby_Projects
-A repo for fun; Where my projects are safe kept; Personal hobbies - My attempt at a haiku
+A repo for fun
+Where my projects are safe kept
+Personal hobbies
+-My attempt at a haiku